 Make sure your website is completely readable and navigable on smartphones and small screen devices.
-Mobile optimization means to make sure your website adapts to the screen no matter what size it is.
+Mobile optimization means making sure your website adapts to the screen no matter what size it is.

 Make your website mobile friendly with a few simple steps like these:-

 - Optimize for the fat thumb – Make your elements not too big and not too small

 - Make use of responsive themes – having responsive theme means you don’t have to worry about different themes for different screen sizes, it changes automatically

 - Setup AMP – Use AMP pages for serving faster mobile-specific minified pages.
 Here’s a helpful guide for it.

 - Fonts – Use highly readable Google fonts instead of stock ones.
 Google recommends they should be 16 CSS px in size.

 - Follow Google’s Guidelines – Start with nothing but Google Mobile-Friendly test tool.
 It will show you all the errors and how to correct them as well.
 It specifically suggests improvements for WordPress and other CMS.